Written by Sean McPheat |

 Making appointments over the phone can be difficult enough these days.
 By following the above ideas, you increase your chances, but only if you remember exactly what you are selling on the phone; the appointment!

 If you’re still itching to learn more, then check out our Face to Face Telesales Training.
-Alternatively, try out our FREE Sales Training online course where we cover how to get past gatekeepers and how to develop your own cold calling script.
+Alternatively, try out our range of other Sales Training solutions which include both offline and online options to help you further.

 Originally published: 30 April, 2019